-- Blood thinning medicines are used to prevent more blood clots from forming and to prevent blood clots from becoming loose and traveling to the lungs. - After surgery, your health care team may ask you to take medicines to prevent blood clots.
-You may be given shots of the medicine immediately after your surgery to thin your blood.
-At the same time, you may also be given a blood thinning medicine by mouth. - Your nurse may draw blood on a regular basis to check whether you have enough blood thinning medicine. - After surgery, you may also be asked to wear compression devices on your legs.
+- Blood thinning medication is used to prevent more blood clots from forming and to prevent blood clots from becoming loose and traveling to the lungs. - After surgery, your health care team may ask you to take medication to prevent blood clots.
+You may be given shots of the medication immediately after your surgery to thin your blood.
+At the same time, you may also be given a blood thinning medication by mouth. - Your nurse may draw blood on a regular basis to check whether you have enough blood thinning medication. - After surgery, you may also be asked to wear compression devices on your legs.
 The squeezing action has been shown to prevent blood clots.
 You also may be given elastic stockings to wear. - You may be instructed to get out of bed several times a day while recovering after surgery.

-- You may be asked to continue with blood thinning medicines when you go home after surgery. - Ask your health care team before starting or stopping any medication, including over-the-counter medications.
-Many medicines increase or interfere with the effect of blood thinning medicines. - Ask what foods should be avoided, because some foods may change the effectiveness of blood-thinning medicines. - Tell any other medical professionals such as dentists or podiatrists that you are taking blood thinning medicines before having any procedures done. - Stay active as much as possible.
+- You may be asked to continue with blood thinning medication when you go home after surgery. - Ask your health care team before starting or stopping any medications, including over-the-counter medications.
+Many medications increase or interfere with the effect of blood thinning medications. - Ask what foods should be avoided, because some foods may change the effectiveness of blood thinning medications. - Tell any other medical professionals, such as dentists or podiatrists, that you are taking blood thinning medications before having any procedures done. - Stay active as much as possible.
 Try not to be inactive for long periods of time. - Keep your legs elevated while sitting down or in bed.